Ayasa18/Ayasa18/README.md

-# Halo semua!
+# Hello everyone!

-Perkenalkan nama saya **Aditiya Saputra**.
+My name **Aditiya Saputra**.

-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/aditiyasaputra/) ku ya.
+If you are interested in getting to know me, please follow my [Linkedin](https://www.linkedin.com/in/aditiyasaputra/) account.

 <p align="center">